kprobst-fhooe/hgbtheses/README.md

 - **Kurzfassung:** Content / Grammar / Spelling should be flawless
 - **Abstract:** Content / Grammar / Spelling should be flawless -> preferrably validated by a native speaker
 - **Masurement Box** on the last page is for validation during printing, **remove for the final submission!**

+## Hall of Fame

+This section includes some positive examples of former students, who nicely solved some aspects of their bachelor's and master's theses:

+Section in progress...